Shawn Pelton: Education

 Pelton studied at Indiana University's Jacobs School of Music in Bloomington, Indiana, earning a bachelor's degree and a Performer's Certificate in 1985.
 While there, Pelton studied with Kenny Aronoff, who at the time was the drummer for John Mellencamp.
 During his summer breaks, Pelton sought out experts elsewhere, including Alan Dawson, who is best known as an early teacher of jazz drummer Tony Williams.

 During his time as a student, Pelton taught for a brief period, and also conducted private drum lessons.
 One of his students was Pete Wilhoit, who would later become a member of Fiction Plane, the opening act for The Police on their 2007 reunion global tour.

 Career

 He joined the Saturday Night Live band in 1992, saying "It’s a pretty mellow gig...It’s really only 20 days out of the year."

-Since 2007, Pelton has been regularly appearing as the drummer on Daryl Hall's internet concert series Live from Daryl's House.
+Starting in 2007, Pelton appeared as the drummer on Daryl Hall's internet concert series Live from Daryl's House.

-Nicknamed "Cat Daddy" by drum tech, Tim Soya.

 Pelton also served periodically as the substitute drummer in the CBS Orchestra on Late Show with David Letterman during regular drummer Anton Fig's absences.

 Pelton is also a founding member of the NYC-based band The Cringe.